Susan Moyle, MBACP (specialising in depression, spirituality, adoption issues)

 In Norwich and Wymondham, sessions take place in the town centre.
 There are free car parking facilities close by.

-Sessions are generally 50 minutes, once a week.
+Sessions are generally one hour, once a week.

 I am fluent in French and so also welcome clients who feel more comfortable in this language.